8 Automobiles That Are Forbidden Fruit in America

 It can be considered a Golf with a pulse, a hot hatch with attitude, or something entirely different altogether, but in any event, the Volkswagen Scirocco R is not available in on our side of the Atlantic.
 Equipped with 276 horsepower to its front wheels, the Scirocco R trails the rear-wheel Golf R (290 hp) slightly in output, but still roasts the Golf GTI (210 hp).
 Autoblog reviewers who have handled the Scirocco R abroad tend to gush about the car’s heart-racing character as much as its low-slung style.

 8. Ford Troller T4

-If ford really wanted to score brownie points with its upcoming Bronco revival, it would just import the Troller T4 from Ford Brazil and call it a day.
-Introduced in May 2014 in May 2014 at a Sao Paolo exhibition, the Troller packs a 3.2-liter diesel engine mated to manual transmission, a two-panel sky-roof, air intake to connect a snorkel for deep water traveling, and a front guard and running boards integrated into the exterior design.
+If Ford really wanted to score brownie points with its upcoming Bronco revival, it would just import the Troller T4 from Ford Brazil and call it a day.
+Introduced in May 2014 at a Sao Paolo exhibition, the Troller packs a 3.2-liter diesel engine mated to a manual transmission, a two-panel sky-roof, air intake to connect a snorkel for deep water traveling, and a front guard and running boards integrated into the exterior design.
 Unfortunately, U.S. safety and emissions standards prevent the Troller from ever reaching our shores, but we can still dream…